GREERIANA/AboutMe/README.md

 ### BIO 👋

 - 🛠️ I’m currently working on ... an eCommerce platfom powered by IBM Watsonx.
 - 🧠 I’m currently learning ...
-Rust, WebAssembly, and the WASM Cloud.
+Rust, Julia, and Elixr.
 - 📡 I’m looking to collaborate on ... fashion and beauty brand startups.
 - 📚 I'm currently reading ...
 Terraform Up and Running, Vol. 3 by Yevgeniy Brikman; The Phoenix Project by By Gene Kim, Kevin Behr and George Spafford; UX Strategy, 2nd Ed. by Jamie Levy; How to Negotiate with Terrorists by Chris Voss.
 - 🥓 I'm currently available for ... freelance work and consultation.
 Would consider full-time employment for the right opportunity.